Marshlink line: Privatisation

 Following the privatisation of British Rail, the line was operated by Connex South Eastern from 1996, later transferring to Connex South Central.
 After Eurostar services began stopping at Ashford International in 1996, direct services were introduced on the Marshlink line beyond Hastings to Eastbourne and Brighton for the first time in 60 years.

 By 1998, traffic on the line had improved by around 17–20%.
 In 2000, Connex lost its rail franchise following criticism of its management and performance.
 Norman Baker, MP for Lewes described a Marshlink service as "a 1954 diesel train, which shunts along like Thomas the Tank Engine at about 10 mph from Ashford to Hastings."
-The franchise was awarded to Govia, taking over operations in 2001, and rebranding as Southern two years later.
+The franchise was awarded to Govia, taking over operations in 2001; it was rebranded as Southern two years later.

 The line closed for nine weeks between January and March 2012 for essential repair work to Ore tunnel, which was at risk of seeping water.
 The embankment between Ashford International and Ham Street was repaired, and the bridges next to Doleham and Three Oaks were rebuilt.
 There was also maintenance to signals to increase train speeds along the line.
 Network Rail planned to complete the work before patronage increased during the summer.
 The closure was criticised by MPs whose constituencies the line ran through, who questioned why the entire line had to close in one go as opposed to individual sections at a time.
 A peak-time shuttle service between Ashford and Rye was cancelled in 2020.